 Using sound, practical instruction, extensive self assessment and real-world leadership experiences, the Educational Leadership program provides students with a comprehensive foundation in the principles and practices of school administration and supervision.

 The curriculum applies principles and theory directly to today's K-12 school settings.
 The program is open to certified teachers who will have three or more years of teaching experience by the time of program completion.
-In addition to the traditional on-campus program, Hood partners with Frederick County Public Schools, Washington County Public Schools and Montgomery County Public Schools to provide off-campus cohort programs within each respective school district.
+In addition to the traditional on-campus program, Hood offers off-campus cohort programs in partnership with Washington County Public Schools and Montgomery County Public Schools in Maryland and Berkeley Public Schools in West Virginia.

 Phase I: Professional core courses (12 credits)

 Must be taken as first course in the program.

 EDUC 582 Educational Philosophy in a Diverse Society

 EDUC 583 Principles of Curriculum Development and Appraisal*